 Analyzing Total Return on Investment

-To calculate your total return on investment, you need to consider forced appreciation through rehab, passive appreciation through the value of real estate increasing over time, and cash flow earned (or lost) over the years.
+To calculate your total return on investment, you need to consider forced appreciation through rehab, passive appreciation through real estate value increasing over time, and cash flow earned (or lost) over the years.

 I use a free tool called Dealcheck to run numbers on all my deals before purchasing them.
-This tool is also great to use for investor clients who want to see their potential returns for a given property.
-In addition, you can use this tool to tell you whether holding onto an investment is more beneficial than selling it and putting the equity to use in a different asset.
+This tool is also great for investor clients who want to see their potential returns for a given property.
+In addition, you can use this tool to tell you whether holding onto an investment is more beneficial than selling it and using the equity in a different asset.

 All you have to do is put some raw numbers into the system, including the purchase price, rehab costs, loan details, and forecasted expenses.